TimG27/MRI-recon/BART-in-container.md

     print ('Error: ', err)
 ```

-The first four lines ensure that the TOOLBOX_PATH is set to the base directory.
+The first four lines ensure that the 'TOOLBOX_PATH' is set to the base directory.

 ## Copying and running the image